72 Hours in Victoria: Spring Itinerary

 Once you’re ready to get off your feet, head to The Drake Eatery on Pandora Avenue.
 This craft beer bar has a cool, open atmosphere and is popular with locals, likely in part because it offers an extensive menu of renowned international and local craft beers from breweries like Phillips Brewing & Malting Co., Hoyne Brewing and Driftwood Brewery.
 Choose to sit indoors or on the back patio overlooking historic Market Square.

-Tip: If you love craft beer, check out the Victoria Ale Trail, part of the self-guided BC Ale Trail
+Local tip: If you love craft beer, check out the Victoria Ale Trail, part of the self-guided BC Ale Trail.

 6:30 pm | Dinner at 10 Acres